onnx/onnx/docs/Operators.md

 ### <a name="Sum"></a><a name="sum">**Sum**</a>

   Element-wise sum of each of the input tensors.
-The first input tensor can be used in-place as the output tensor, in which case the sum will be done in place and results will be accumulated in input0.
 All inputs and outputs must have the same shape and data type.

 #### Inputs (1 - &#8734;)

 <dl>
 <dt><tt>data_0</tt> : T</dt>
-<dd>First of the input tensors.
-Can be inplace.</dd>
+<dd>First of the input tensors.</dd>
 </dl>

 #### Outputs